Who we are

 We have also worked with, amongst others, the National AIDS Trust, the UK Government's Department for International Development, the World Health OrganizationLondon School of Hygiene & Tropical Medicine and Boston University Department of Family Medicine.

-NAM works with a range of community-based organisations in other countries to make our materials available in other languages, including GAT; gTt; Deutsche AIDS-Hilfe (German); the Czech AIDS Help Society (Czech); Lega Italiana per la Lotta contro l'Aids (Italian); and Pozitif Yaşam Derneği (Turkish).
+aidsmap works with a range of community-based organisations in other countries to make our materials available in other languages, including GAT; gTt; Deutsche AIDS-Hilfe (German); the Czech AIDS Help Society (Czech); Lega Italiana per la Lotta contro l'Aids (Italian); and Pozitif Yaşam Derneği (Turkish).

 If you can help us translate our materials into other languages, we would love to hear from you.

-NAM is not a grant-giving organisation and we regret we are unable to offer funding to other organisations.
+aidsmap is not a grant-giving organisation and we regret we are unable to offer funding to other organisations.

 Our vacancies

-We are a dynamic and energetic organisation, which achieves a great deal with a small but highly focused team.
+We are a dynamic and energetic organisation, which achieves a great deal with a small but highly focused and professional team.
 We are professional, yet informal and friendly, with a good level of autonomy within roles.
 We work in a rapidly changing environment, we listen to the views of users in order to ensure we are responsive to need and maximise opportunities as they arise.

 Our review panels